Alfred Edward Lines

 Pre War

-Before joining the army he served an apprenticeship with Mr Ernest Leete the outfitter of Bucklersbury in Hitchin, but left Hitchin in 1915 to work in London.
-He had been born in Hitchin but enlisted in Aldershot,
+Alfred served an apprenticeship with Mr Ernest Leete the outfitter of Bucklersbury in Hitchin, but left Hitchin in 1915 to work in London.
+It was reported that he went to Aldershot to manage a YMCA hut before enlisting himself.

 Wartime Service